with Jeremy Westcott

 I would encourage you to meditate on scriptures about God’s mercies, His lovingkindness and covenant love, because they are the basis of our transformation.
 God’s mercies are motivated by His love, and His love motivates us to change.

 Is there anything of the old that you need to exchange?
 Anything which is death to you that you want to exchange for life?
 Come to the cross.
 If you have a mindset that is fearful of what God might do if you were to surrender and allow Him to transform you, then come to the cross.
-If you think God punishes you, then you really need to come to the cross.
+If you think God will punish, is punishing or has ever punished you, then you really need to come to the cross.

 You can come to the cross today.